lozano55/Challenge.2/README.md

 &nbsp;

 &nbsp;
+### Below is the function and functionality that allowed the above User Interation

 2. This is a Highly interactive and User Friendly function that allows the User to choose a few options